They say you are what you eat – but did you know that the acidity of your mouth changes directly because of your diet?

 - Try to keep your intake of acids to main meal times and try to limit snacking.

-- If you are concerned, ask your dentist if there are any recommended treatments, such as fluoride varnishes that may help.
+- Ask your dentist if there are any recommended treatments, such as fluoride varnishes or mouthwash that may help.

-- If you are worried you may be suffering from dental erosion and you haven’t seen a professional, a dental check-up should be your first priority.
+- If you are worried you may be suffering from dental erosion, a dental check-up should be your first priority.